tri47/tri47.github.io/_posts/2023-05-15-northstar-metric-and-cohort-analysis.md

 #### The Boring North Star Metric

-Do you often turn up to your monthly product/business review meetings, check your product dashboard, and never find anything new with those charts?
+After spending time defining and tracking metrics to monitor your product health, it can be discouraging to look at your dashboard every month and never find anything useful.

-Many product teams have North Star metrics that look something like the chart below - kinda random most of the time.
+Many Product North Star metrics look something like the chart below - kinda random most of the time.

-If you are lucky, the Monthly Active Users may go up in the same month you release that new widget, and everyone is celebrating!
+If you are lucky, your Monthly Active Users metric may go up in the same month you release that new widget, and everyone celebrates!

 Until it drops again.

-And someone (maybe you) will promise to monitor it to see if there's a reversal next month.
+And someone will promise to monitor and see if there's a reversal next month.
+But we all know it probably will go up again, and no further action is needed.

 ![](/assets/images/cohort/important_metric.png)
 >  Did we improve the product or not?

-The situation I described is very common, and it can lead to a declining interest in being data-driven since the only thing data seem to tell you is that nothing happens.
+This situation is so common, it can lead to a declining interest in being data-driven.
+Worse, data may then be used just to justify, rather than inform decisions.

 #### The Challenge with Creating a Good Metric

-You most likely have come across these advices on how to track good metrics or KR's:
+You most likely have come across these advices on designing metrics:

 - Avoid vanity metrics (page views, number of active users, etc.).
 - Embrace ratio metrics (MAU, MEU, etc.).